Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Numerical experiments

 \subsubsection{Combination of two incommensurate frequencies}

-To demonstrate the spectral accuracy of the PM and highlight the high efficiency of C-PCG further, we design a more complex example where the spectral points of solution $u$ are formed by a linear combination of 1 and $\sqrt{2}$.
+To demonstrate the {polynomial accuracy} of the PM and highlight the high efficiency of C-PCG further, we design a more complex example where the spectral points of solution $u$ are formed by a linear combination of 1 and $\sqrt{2}$.
 We adopt the coefficient $\alpha_1(x)$ and the exact solution $u_2(x)$ in the following form

 Similar to the first test, we evaluate the performance of PCG and C-PCG by comparing their numerical error and CPU time. \Cref{tab:elliptic:linear_combination:PMefficiency} once again demonstrates that C-PCG solves \eqref{eqn:elliptic} more efficiently.
 Furthermore, thanks to the memory savings of C-PCG, we observe the exponential decay of $e_N$ to machine precision, sufficiently covering all non-zero values of $\widetilde{u}_{\lambda}$.
 Additionally, the error order $\kappa$ increases with $N$.

-These numerical results show that the PM can achieve spectral accuracy in solving quasiperiodic elliptic equations, consistent with our convergence results.
+As illustrated in \Cref{fig:elliptic:covergence_plot}, the error consistently decreases as $N$ doubles.
+In this log-log convergence plot, the magnitude of the slope increases steadily, indicating an accelerating rate of error decay.
+This behavior suggests that the error order $\kappa$ improves with increasing $N$.
+Once $N$ becomes sufficiently large to capture all significant non-zero values of $\widetilde{u}_{\lambda}$, the PM achieves machine precision, as evidenced by the flattening of the error curve at the end.
+Since all functions involved in the test are analytic (i.e., $s = +\infty$ in \Cref{thm:convergence_analysis}), the PM exhibits spectral accuracy in this example.
+These results are consistent with, and further support, our theoretical convergence analysis.